rockettheme/docs/Docs/joomla/extensions/rokbox/how_to_use.md

 <a data-rokbox data-rokbox-caption="The description of &lt;strong&gt;my picture&lt;/strong&gt;" href="images/my_image.jpg">RokBox 2 HTML Caption</a>
 ~~~

 If you don't know how to convert to HTML entities, you can find [many][convert_1], [online][convert_2], [tools][convert_3], to do it for you.
+You could also use the [Editor Button][editor-button] which does convert automatically your caption into HTML entities.

 #### data-rokbox-album
 Assigning the same album value to different RokBox2 links will trigger the navigation on the popup.
 You can see the album as a way of grouping certain media into the same context.
-You can navigate forward or backward either by clicking on the arrows with the mouse or by using the keyboard left and right arrows (`⇠` / `⇢`).
+You can navigate forward or backward either by clicking on the arrows or through the left and right arrows keys (`⇠` / `⇢`).

-Imagine having 3 pictures of a product that you want the user to be able to navigate through.
+Imagine having 3 pictures of a product that you want the user to  navigate through.
 This is how you would achieve it:

 ~~~ .html
 <a data-rokbox data-rokbox-album="My Product" data-rokbox-caption="Product Front View" href="images/product1.jpg">Product 1</a>